bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 It's not terrible, preferably this doesn't happen, but nobody loses any money essentially.
 So that's why I think it's acceptable to do it like kind of as a first step.
 But we can do better.
-So one of the better ways would be `op_checktemplateverify`.
+So one of the better ways would be `OP_CHECKTEMPLATEVERIFY `.
 This would also require Child Pays For Parent, RBF as well by the way, both of these, but Child Pays For Parent as well.
 And while that is one way of doing it, and this is a Jeremy Rubin's idea.
 So this is a soft fork that is kind of in the works that may or may not come to Bitcoin.
-I think this is absolutely a perfectly fine way of doing it, but my preference goes to using `sighash_anyprevout`.
+I think this is absolutely a perfectly fine way of doing it, but my preference goes to using `SIGHASH_ANYPREVOUT`.
-`sighash_anyprevout` is actually a soft fork that is, I think, maybe slightly more likely to make it into Bitcoin or might come to Bitcoin sooner than `op_checktemplateverify`, but who knows.
+`SIGHASH_ANYPREVOUT` is actually a soft fork that is, I think, maybe slightly more likely to make it into Bitcoin or might come to Bitcoin sooner than `OP_CHECKTEMPLATEVERIFY`, but who knows.
 And it's actually intended for kind of improving the Lightning Network through something called `eltoo`.
-And It actually turns out that for this specific covenant that I'm trying to create, it is slightly more flexible than `op_checktemplateverify`.
+And It actually turns out that for this specific covenant that I'm trying to create, it is slightly more flexible than `OP_CHECKTEMPLATEVERIFY`.
-So `op_checktemplateverify` and `sighash_anyprevout` turns out they can do roughly the same thing.
+So `OP_CHECKTEMPLATEVERIFY` and `SIGHASH_ANYPREVOUT` turns out they can do roughly the same thing.
-`op_checktemplateverify` is usually the cleaner way of doing it.
+`OP_CHECKTEMPLATEVERIFY` is usually the cleaner way of doing it.
-But in this case, I think there's an argument to be made for `sighash_anyprevout` because basically the transactions become a little smaller and things are a little bit more flexible and we'll see that in a minute.
+But in this case, I think there's an argument to be made for `SIGHASH_ANYPREVOUT` because basically the transactions become a little smaller and things are a little bit more flexible and we'll see that in a minute.
-So I'm going to go and take you through the `sighash_anyprevout` method of creating this countenant.
+So I'm going to go and take you through the `SIGHASH_ANYPREVOUT` method of creating this covenant.

 ## Pubkey Spend Transaction (nothing special)

 Ruben Somsen: 00:35:49

 So I'm starting really simple here.
-And I guess I should note this `sighash_anyprevout` was not intended to do the covenant, but it just turned out that it happens to enable this.
+And I guess I should note this `SIGHASH_ANYPREVOUT` was not intended to do the covenant, but it just turned out that it happens to enable this.
 So it's actually kind of cool.
 And this is something that Anthony Towns taught me.
 So yeah, I'll take you through it, kind of how it works.